oliviae5741/oliviae5741.github.io/_posts/2018-11-29-olivia-enriquez-site-lauched.md

       (c) message-cost(25,15)
       (d)message-cost("lemon","lime")

 There are many components to this question, so I am going to break it down.
 A contract is like a plan, for a pice of code.
 It tells the user what to expect in it.
-In this code the user
+In this code the user is useing a code named message cost, this expects a number as its code.
+It produces a number.

+Now by looking at the answers, right off the bat you see anser a has a name message cost, and the number 16.
+It looks correct but let keep going.